New Schenectady, new ad campaign

 “It’s an initiative to tell them about the rejuvenation of the wonderful city and county and villages and towns we have,” said Senator Jim Tedisco.

-“We are not doing enough to tell the world that we are a new and we are a better city, and this is a place that we need we need to share that information with the world, so that’s how it happened,” said Neil Golub, spokesperson for New Schenectady.
+“We are not doing enough to tell the world that we are a new, and we are a better city, and this is a place that we need to share that information with the world, so that’s how it happened,” said Neil Golub, spokesperson for New Schenectady.

-Schenectady has played a role in many of the country’s firsts like radio, tv and of course, General Electric that has been here since the 50’s.
-But, in the last few decades, that electric energy was fading.
-Now with many city projects in the works, that power seems to be coming back on.
+Schenectady has played a role in many of the country’s firsts, including radio, TV, and of course, General Electric.
+But in the last few decades, that electric energy was fading.
+Now, with many city projects in the works, that power seems to be coming back on.

 “Over the past 20 years, we have flourished with new growth and new development,” explains Golub.
-“80 to 100 new projects a year; when you think about it it’s enormous.”
+“Eighty to 100 new projects a year.
+When you think about it, it’s enormous.”

-“The Northside Village conversion of Gates Village; that’s a 120-million-dollar project to provide affordable housing,” said McCarthy.
+“The Northside Village conversion of Gates Village; that’s a $120 million project to provide affordable housing,” said McCarthy.

 “They’ve built up a lot over the years, you know.
 So, I can see that.
 And I see there’s a lot of things, more things to do in the city,” said area resident Tyrone Bradley.

-Note: This story has been updated after an incorrect reference to General Electric’s time in Schenectady.
-NEWS10 apologizes for the error.